DeepSportradar/camera-calibration-challenge/README.md

 # In a Nutshell

+The purpose of this challenge is to predict the camera calibration parameters from a single frame of a basketball game.
+Participants have access to a dataset of 728 pairs of images and camera calibration parameters.
+By default these pairs are devided in train (548), val (96) and test (84) splits.
+Note that this test split is different from the one on which the challenge participants will be evaluated on.
+Therefore, all the 728 examples can be used for the training purpose.

+Participants are encuraged to explore different methods to predict the camera calibration parameters.
+However, a baseline will be provided as described in the [In Details](#in-details) section.

+Predictions will be evaluated based on a [Mean Squared Error](https://en.wikipedia.org/wiki/Mean_squared_error) of the projection error of 6 points--left, center and right extremities at the middle and bottom parts of the frame--in the 3D coordinates.

 # Installation

 A convenience [bash script](./install.sh) is provided that sets up the python environment needed to run the camera-calibration-challenge project.